BREAKING! Supreme Court Gun Rights Decision Changes Second Amendment Landscape But DOJ Resists!

 Frequently Asked Questions

-What is the U.S. v.
-Hemani Supreme Court case about?
+What is the central issue in the U.S. v.
+Hemani Supreme Court case?

 What was the Fifth Circuit's ruling in U.S. v.
 Hemani?

-The Fifth Circuit Court of Appeals ruled that the federal law prohibiting drug users from possessing firearms (18 U.S.C. § 922(g)(3)) cannot be applied to individuals who were not actively intoxicated at the time they possessed a firearm.
-This decision is being appealed by the DOJ.
+The Fifth Circuit ruled that the federal law prohibiting firearm possession by unlawful drug users (18 U.S.C. § 922(g)(3)) could not be applied unless the individual was actively intoxicated at the time of firearm possession.

-What is the DOJ's argument in the U.S. v.
-Hemani case?
+What are the potential implications of the U.S. v.
+Hemani decision?

 Related News